SpamWatch/SpamWatchAPI-Docs/source/includes/_permissions.md

 # Permissions
-Each endpoint (except `/version`) requires a cetain permission level.
+Each endpoint (except `/version`) requires a certain permission level.
 The required level is mentioned in the documentation of the endpoint.

 The API has three permission levels: